ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ne of the most gallantly behaved and heavy
+g regiments at the Fort Donelson battle
+part of which was aboard, I began to in
+crrogate him upen the subject.
+His philoso
-n the Faletaffian vein that |
+phy waa eo much in the Faletaffian vein that |
 will give hie views In his own words, as near
 my InemMory serves ine
 Were you in the fight!&quot;